ortus-docs/qb-docs/query-builder/debugging/README.md

 This can be very useful in combination with the [`pretend`](./#pretend) feature to see what SQL will be executed before actually executing it.

+Query-log collection is enabled by default.
+Set `collectQueryLog` to `false` in the qb [module settings](../../installation-and-usage.md#configuration-settings) when the application does not need to retain execution details on each builder.

 ## Debugging All Queries

 ### [sqlCommenter](sqlcommenter.md)